xingyu-long/xingyu-long/README.md

 ### Hi I am Xingyu Long 👋

 - ⏰  Computer Science Alumni at Virginia Tech
-- 🙌 Ex-Google Software Engineer Intern
-- 👨‍💻  Incoming Software Engineer II @ VMware
+- 👨‍💻  Software Engineer II @ VMware
 - 📖 Love reading
 <!--
 **xingyu-long/xingyu-long** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.